LOADING ...

 Now we are Khan, Lucretia Borghia, Son of Sam

-I what became of them
+I wonder what became of

 In the cauldron was Lebanon

-How does the end?
+How the story end?

 Of they slept on the floor behind a curtain